Tom van Dijk

-I am currently designing algorithms that solve parity games.
+I continue designing algorithms that solve parity games.
 Hopefully one of these runs in polynomial time.
+My algorithms mostly use the tangle attractor to partition a parity game and its subgames into smaller regions, learning new tangles until winning regions are found.

-Students (BSc, MSc, etc) are welcome to study questions about parity games with me.
+Students (BSc, MSc, etc) are welcome to study questions about parity games, binary decision diagrams, and related topics.
 I have a number of open questions and assignments available.

-Design projects are for students who work in a group to design a piece of software.
+Design projects are for students who work in a group to design a piece of software, i.e., Module 11 TCS students.

 Related to parity games are questions like: